-Meet Bishop Thomas Bickerton of the New York Episcopal Area.
+Meet Bishop Thomas Bickerton of the New York Episcopal Area and President of the Council of Bishops for 2022-2024.
 He was raised in West Virginia where his family worked in the glass industry and raised him in the church from day one.
 At West Virginia Wesleyan College, he developed an appreciation for the stories each person has to tell, which later deepened as he had opportunity to travel the world.
 When asked about the best part of being a bishop, he responded, "Being a bishop."
 Bickerton is clearly enthusiastic about his ministry.
 Although a self-described driven personality, he talks about the importance of stillness, encouraging us to "just breathe" as an act of spiritual discipline.

 Please note: We recorded this conversation before the global pandemic.